“Beloved, do not think it strange concerning the fiery trial which is to try you, as though some strange thing happened

 concerning the fiery trial

 A “fiery trial” is a trial by ordeal.
 Christians face test by fire.
-These trials are not light ones.
+These trials are not light.
 Flames of persecution will scorch them.

 The word “fiery” may refer to the smelting process.
 Assayers put gold or silver ore into a smelting pot to separate the chaff from the gold making the gold pure.
 As the ore heats the gold, the dross comes to the top leaving pure gold at the bottom.
-God puts Christians into the fire to separate them from their sin.
+God puts Christians into the fire to separate them from their sin or to build their spiritual character.

-The Roman government made a hostile policy change toward Christians at the time of the writing of 1 Peter.
+The Roman government made a hostile policy change toward Christians shortly after the writing of 1 Peter.
 They unjustly blamed Christians for bad things happening to the Roman Empire.
 They killed hundreds for apparent treachery.

 God puts us into the fire to separate us from sin and to build our character.

 Not all trial is a “fiery” ordeal.
 Some of our troubles are not severe but merely pesky little things like mosquito bites.
 At other times a bumblebee will bite us.
 That is more serious.
 There are times when God calls us to go through a “fiery” trial.

 We should not take the attitude that “I don’t know what I ever did to deserve this.”
 You may not have done anything to deserve deep suffering.
 This is part of God’s plan for you.
 A trial is inevitable in that plan.
 No one gets through life without hurt and pain.
 Just because we became Christians does not make us immune from suffering and exempt from trial.
 You will weep.
 You will hurt.